bokeh/bokeh/sphinx/source/docs/user_guide/interaction/widgets.rst

 .. bokeh-plot:: docs/user_guide/examples/interaction_button.py
     :source-position: below

+Use the button's ``button_type`` property to change the style of the button.
+See :attr:`~bokeh.models.Button.button_type` for possible values.

+Optionally, you can add an icon to a button by passing one of Bokeh's icon objects to the button's ``icon`` parameter:

+.. bokeh-plot:: docs/user_guide/examples/interaction_button_icon.py
+    :source-position: below

+Bokeh supports the following kinds of icons on buttons:

+* :class:`~bokeh.models.BuiltinIcon`: A set of built-in icons provided by Bokeh (see :class:`~bokeh.models.BuiltinIcon` for a list of available icons)
+* :class:`~bokeh.models.SVGIcon`: An arbitrary SVG icon
+* :class:`~bokeh.models.TablerIcon`: An icon from the `Tabler icon set <https://tabler-icons.io/>`_ (requires an active internet connection)

-More information can be found in the Reference for |Button|.
+More information about buttons can be found in the reference guide entry for |Button|.

 CheckboxButtonGroup
 ~~~~~~~~~~~~~~~~~~~